 Holding virtual troop meetings creates an array of challenges and exciting opportunities to deliver a powerful Girl Scout experience into the lives of members.
-As with all the special experiences that Girl Scouts offers, meeting virtually creates not only the ability for Girl Scouts to participate regardless of busy schedules, physical ability, lack of childcare, distance, and other barriers to joining in.
+As with all the special experiences that Girl Scouts offers, meeting

 There are so many ways to encourage Girl Scouts to learn and grow and experience life virtually.
 For every adventure that can be done in person, there is another that can be shared, taught, and experienced virtually.
 Adult volunteers will find it exciting and challenging to bring new experiences to participants through video troop meetings.
 Whether it be community service projects, outdoor adventures, cookie sales, badge work, or STEM, there is a way to meet Girl Scouts where they are and keep them connected.